jbush001/NyuziProcessor/tests/cosimulation/README.md

 ## Instruction selection for Random Vector Generation

-It has been found that using a completely unbiased random distribution of instructions doesn't give great coverage.
+Using a completely unbiased random distribution of instructions doesn't give great coverage.
 It is desirable to manually adjust the distribution of instructions to exercise different architectural areas.
 There are a number of profiles of instruction probabilities hard coded into the test program, which can be selected on the command line.

+_note that the description below refers mostly to generate_random_v1, which is specific to the version 1 microarchitecture.
+The constraints for version 2 are different, and thus generate_random_v2 is used.
+However, differences are not covered here._

 ### Branches